woodhjo/odin-recipes/README.md

 The project aim is to build a basic recipe website using what I've learnt about HTML so far, including building pages with headers, lists, links and images.
+There are three recipes on this mock webite.